SEO is more important than ever. It is…

 Instead of constantly posting content, only post when you have interesting, well-researched topics.
 Local content can be informative blog posts, tips, and guides, which target your local area.
 For restaurants, this can be an important element.
 Most local businesses have a higher volume of potential consumers.
 Utilize local content since it can be extremely helpful in targeting regional audiences.

-Through your blog, create topics that are relevant, comprehensive, and are mostly about your local area.
+Through your blog, create topics that are relevant, comprehensive, and mostly about your local area.
 This increases your relevancy, maximizing your chance to get on top of the local searches.

 Blog about relevant topics: